Reducing Reoffending Third Sector Advisory Group (RR3)

 RR3 Special Interest Groups

 The terms of reference for the RR3 allow for the development of time-limited special interest groups to advise on specific areas of policy and practice as the need arises.

-The women's networking forum is sponsored and chaired by Sarah Swindley, RR3 member and Chief Executive of Lancashire Women’s Centres, who feeds back key issues raised to the RR3.
-Meetings are hosted in partnership with Women’s Breakout, Women’s Resource Centre and Agenda.
+The women's networking forum is sponsored and chaired by Laura Seebohm, RR3 member and Operational Director at Changing Lives, who feeds back key issues raised to the RR3.
+Meetings are hosted in partnership with Women’s Resource Centre and Agenda.

 |RR3 - Prison reform and the voluntary sector (July 2016)|

 The RR3 was asked in February 2016 by the Minister for Prisons and Probation, Andrew Selous, to provide information on how the voluntary sector can be engaged in the government’s programme of prison reform and contribute to reducing re-offending.
 In this paper, the RR3 sets out key issues and ideas that we believe will support the voluntary sector’s engagement with the prison reform programme.